linguistgate/public_workspace/content/photos/writing-nook.md

 <figure>
   <img src="/images/vauvenargues-corner.png" />
   <figcaption>My happiness corner in France.
-Writing, buliding a second brain, and dreaming.
+Writing, building a second brain, and dreaming.
 Also, lots of cheese.</figcaption>
 </figure>